Danbury station: Station layout

+Terence E. McNally Patriot Garage, a public 550 car parking garage with EV charging stations, located directly across the street from the train station.

 History

 The original Danbury station opened in 1852 as the northern terminus of the Danbury and Norwalk Railroad.
 Throughout the history of the Danbury station, the station has had many different depots.
 The first depot was opened in 1852 and served as the headquarters for the D&N. The Danbury station would have three different depots over the course of its history from 1852 to today.
-The 1903-Built Union station, was an important part of Danbury's industrial expansion through the 1900s.
-However, By 1995, the Union station had fallen into complete disrepair, and was replaced by today's station in 1996.
+The 1903-built union station was an important part of Danbury's industrial expansion through the 1900s.
+However, by 1995, the Union station had fallen into complete disrepair, and was replaced by today's station in 1996.

 The present passenger station was built in 1996 by the Connecticut Department of Transportation (ConnDOT) and replaced the older New Haven Railroad station, which now houses the Danbury Railway Museum.